MennaKhalill/iVolve-training/Build_Tools/lab1/README.md

 ## Summary

-The full workflow of using Gradle in this Lab 1 folder:
+The full workflow of using Gradle in this project:

 Clone the repository from GitHub.
 Run unit tests to verify functionality.